Snowy peaks of Savoy

 Cheese Cooking Texture Intensity Ideal for...

-Savoy Reblochon Creamy, fluid Moderate / Fruity Tartiflette, Croziflette
+Reblochon de Savoie Creamy, fluid Moderate / Fruity Tartiflette, Croziflette

 Beaufort Chalet d'Alpage Elastic, homogeneous Powerful / Nutty Fondue, Gratin

-Savoy Tomme Supple, slightly lumpy Mild / Earthy Snack, Mild Raclette
+Tomme de Savoie Supple, slightly lumpy Mild / Earthy Snacks, Mild Raclette

 ★★★★★

-"I thought fondue was reserved for pros.
+"I thought fondue was only for pros.
 Thanks to the advice on choosing Beaufort and the temperature, I succeeded in my first Savoyard evening without a single lump!"

 Marc D.